sernopay/go-examples/generic/generic-types/README.md

 ## Summary
 This example demonstrates how to use generic types in Go.
 We defined a generic `Stack` type that can store elements of any type and demonstrated its usage with integers and strings, making it versatile and reusable data structure.
 By using generics, we can write more flexible and type-safe code that can handle different data types without duplication.

+For full code example, you can find it in this here